klaasnienhuis/MaproomDocumentation/source/Settings.rst

 .. image:: _images\\SPH_2018-02-03_2855.png

-*A user image source setup from Aeris Weather.
+*A user image source setup from AerisWeather.
 Note the blurred out token.
 This provider needs you to make an account*

 .. note:: Content provided through the Maproom script is copyrighted by the respective owner.
 Check out the copyright, license and attribution conditions for each of these sources.
 The creator of this script does not claim ownership and can't provide a license for this content.